bradgessler/captain_planet/README.markdown

       end
     end

-Then initialize the Environment with CaptainPlanet.
+Then initialize the Environment with CaptainPlanet and point it at the ./environments folder:

     Environment = CaptainPlanet::Builder.process(QTZEnv, File.join(File.dirname(__FILE__), './environments/*.rb'))[ENV['ENV'] || 'development']